 Nokia XR20: Rugged but stylish

-Nokia’s brick may have been the original rugged phone, but the XR20 brings the OEM into 2021 as one of the best rugged phones around.
-The XR20 is one of the most stylish options, too, with slimmer bezels and an eye-catching blue finish for just $549.
+Nokia’s brick may have been the original rugged phone, but the XR20 brings the OEM into the modern era as one of the best rugged phones around.
+The XR20 is one of the most stylish options, with slimmer bezels and an eye-catching blue finish.
 It comes in two configurations — one with 4GB of RAM and 64GB of storage for Europe, and another with 6GB of RAM and 128GB of storage for the US and UK.

 See also: The best Nokia phones

 As far as Nokia’s hardware goes, we described the phone as a thin device with a tight case preinstalled in our review.
-It packs aluminum side rails and a rubber coating across the aluminum body, as well as a MIL-STD 810H rating against drops.
+It packs aluminum side rails, a rubber coating across the aluminum body, and a MIL-STD 810H rating against drops.
 The display is formidable, too, with a Gorilla Glass Victus panel to keep everything together.
 You get creature comforts like a fingerprint reader, a headphone jack, extra-loud speakers, and a Full HD+ display that makes the XR20 feel like an everyday option.

 - Great battery life